jeremyramin/terminal-plus/README.md

 Toggling the `Auto Open a New Terminal (For Terminal Mapping)` option will have the mapping create a new terminal automatically for files and folders that don't have a terminal.
 The toggle is located right under the `Map Terminals To` option.

 ![](https://github.com/jeremyramin/terminal-plus/raw/master/resources/map_terminals_to_auto_open.gif)

-## Install
-Ready to install?

-You can install via apm: `apm install platformio-ide-terminal`

-Or navigate to the install tab in Atom’s settings view, and search for `platformio-ide-terminal`.

 ## Commands
 | Command | Action | Default Keybind |